Peruvian International Airways: Company history

 The airline started operations a little more than a year later on May 14, 1947, using the Douglas DC-4 with flight to Havana via Panama to the north.
 The network was promptly extended to the south to Santiago via Antofagasta a few months later and half a year after initiating operations.
 In September, the northern routes were extended to Washington and New York.

-The slogan used for the straight in route from Santiago to New York was the “Airway of the Americas” (la avenida de las Americas) As business seemed to go fine, the airline enthusiastically approved to double the capital in October that year.
-Unfortunately the airline failed in its attempt to be competition for Panagra when Panagra new introduced pressurized DC-6 on almost the same route from New York to Buenos Aires via Panama, Lima and Santiago.
+The slogan used for the straight in route from Santiago to New York was the “Aerial Avenue of the Americas” (la avenida de las Americas).
+As business seemed to go fine, the airline enthusiastically approved to double the capital in October that year.
+Unfortunately, the airline failed in its attempt to be competition for Panagra when Panagra new introduced pressurized DC-6 on almost the same route from New York to Buenos Aires via Panama, Lima and Santiago.
 Besides that, a new entry in the Latin American market in June 1948, Braniff Airlines, finally pushed PIA into its final approach.
+Peruvian International Airways began flying to New York's new International Airport (then IDL, now JFK) on Friday, July 9, 1948, when DC-4 OB-SAF arrived from Santiago de Chile, via Lima, Panama City, Havana and Washington DC.
+The Peruvian aircraft started a dubious tradition the following day when it departed half an hour late due to the delayed arrival of a bus carrying passengers from the city.

 On February 9, 1949, less than two years after its foundation, PIA ceased operations.